Interplay of the volume and surface plasmons in the electron energy loss spectra of C$_{60}$

-To illustrate this, we present in Fig. \ref{figure3} the calculated partial contribution of each plasmon (\ref{Equation.02}) as well as their sum for the scattering angles in the range $\theta = 3^{\circ}\dots9^{\circ}$.
+To illustrate a relative role of each of the three plasmons in the formation of the energy loss spectrum, we present in figure \ref{figure3} the calculated partial contribution of each plasmon (\ref{Equation.02}) as well as their sum for the scattering angles in the range $\theta = 3^{\circ}\dots9^{\circ}$.
 At the small scattering angle, $\theta = 3^{\circ}$, the symmetric mode of the surface plasmon (thin solid black line) dominates the cross section.
 A similar behavior was revealed by Scully \textit{et al}. \cite{Scully_2005_PhysRevLett.94.065503} in the photoionization.
 In fact, in the case of the uniform external field ($q \to 0$), there is no volume plasmon excitation in the system and the symmetric plasmon mode exceeds significantly the antisymmetric mode.
 Non-uniformity of the external field causes the formation of the volume plasmon whose contribution to the cross section is insignificant when the scattering angle is small.
 With increasing the scattering angle ($\theta = 5^{\circ}$ and $7^{\circ}$), the symmetric mode of the surface plasmon becomes less relevant and the antisymmetric mode (dashed red line) more prominent.
 At the larger angle ($\theta = 9^{\circ}$), the symmetric surface plasmon almost does not contribute to the cross section while the volume plasmon (dash-dotted blue line) becomes dominant.
 Thereby, the origin of the two peaks in the energy loss range from 20 to 30 eV at the angles $\theta = 6^{\circ}$\dots $8^{\circ}$ can be explained by the contribution of the antisymmetric surface and the volume plasmons.